Helmut Lipfert: Aerial victory claims

 According to US historian David T. Zabecki, Lipfert was credited with 203 aerial victories.
-According to Spick, Lipfert was credited with 203 aerial victories claimed in approximately 700 combat missions.
-All of his aerial victories were claimed on the Eastern Front and includes two USAAF four-engine bombers claimed over Romania.
+According to Spick, Lipfert was credited with 203 aerial victories claimed in approximately 700 combat missions, and a mission-to-claim ratio of 3.45.
+All of his aerial victories were claimed on the Eastern Front and include two USAAF four-engine bombers claimed over Romania.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 200 aerial victory claims, plus six further unconfirmed claims.
 This figure of confirmed claims includes 198 aerial victories on the Eastern Front and two on the Western Front, including one four-engined bomber.
 The authors Daniel and Gabor Horvath compared Soviet enemy loss reports to Lipfert's claims over Hungary.
 In the timeframe 17 October 1944 to 21 March 1945, Lipfert claimed 52 aerial victories, while the authors found 48 matching Soviet losses, a corroboration of 92%.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 08693".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.